hiroq/RxWebSocketClient/README.md

 cd sample-server
 node app.js
 ```

-Then run sample android app.
+Then run sample android app on an emulator.

-Then run "sample".
+> If you want run the sample on a real devide, you have to change Connetion URL.

 # TODO